Trump sways convention races for Michigan AG, elections jobs

 Leonard lost to Dana Nessel by under 3 percentage points in a big year for Democrats but fared better than Republicans who lost the governor and secretary of state’s races by larger margins.

-Trump, who nominated Leonard to be the U.S. attorney for western Michigan, now labels him as an establishment “RINO” — or Republican in name only —- lobbyist.
-He has accused him of not doing enough to fight the 2020 election outcome.
+Trump, who nominated Leonard to be the U.S. attorney for western Michigan, now labels him as an establishment “RINO” — or Republican in name only — lobbyist.
+Trump has accused him of not doing enough to fight the 2020 election outcome.

 Leonard said he has built a bigger coalition than DePerno, outraised him, undergone more extensive vetting and can unify rather than divide the party.
 He said he is not surprised Trump is “all in” for his candidate.